wsa138/band-site/README.md

-A band website for the band Super Sonic Octopus.
+A website for the band Super Sonic Octopus.